 Richard K. Schoebel.
-Mr. Schoebel's employment agreement, effective as of November 30, 2009, provides that he will serve as our Chief Operating Officer for an initial term of three years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
+Mr. Schoebel's employment agreement, which became effective as of November 30, 2009 and had an initial term scheduled to expire November 30, 2012, provided that he would serve as our Chief Operating Officer for an initial term of three years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
 Pursuant to the employment agreement, Mr. Schoebel is entitled to a base salary of \$275,000, subject to annual review and upward adjustment, and an annual bonus between 0% and 100% of his then annual base salary, as determined in the sole discretion of our board of directors and based on Mr. Schoebel's performance and the performance of the Company.
 Mr. Schoebel's employment agreement provided for the grant of 35,000 Restricted Shares and 35,000 Options, each vesting in equal installments on the first five anniversaries of the grant date thereof.
 Mr. Schoebel is also entitled to participate in all of our employee benefit plans and programs on substantially the same terms and conditions as other senior executives.
 Mr. Schoebel is also entitled to (i) reimbursement for reasonable business expenses; (ii) an automobile allowance of \$1,500 per month; (iii) six months of living allowance of \$5,000 per month and (iv) reimbursement for up to \$20,000 in moving and travel relocation expenses actually paid or incurred by Mr. Schoebel, the unamortized portion of which Mr. Schoebel would have been obligated to refund to us in the event he voluntarily terminates his employment with us during the initial 24 months of employment.